Multi-fidelity graph-based neural networks architectures to learn Navier-Stokes solutions on non-parametrized 2D domains: Results

 \section{Results}

 In this Section, we evaluate the proposed multi-fidelity strategy for learning the solution of the NS equations.
 We compare the five architectures reported in Section \ref{sec:archi} with different loss configurations.
-In particular, we evaluate how we can improve the learning process by introducing physical knowledge through an encoding - processing - physics informed decoding pipeline.
-The physics can contribute at three different levels: by enforcing PDE residuals on the final output, by constraining special \emph{channels} to lie in a divergence-free space, and by further incorporating physical biases through a Grad-Lapl Graph Convolution acting on these special features.
-Finally, we evaluate Mamba from an accuracy point of view, and we compare the computational costs with respect to the Transformer-based architecture.\\
+In particular, we evaluate how we can improve the learning process by introducing physical knowledge through an \emph{encoding - processing - physics informed decoding} pipeline.
+The physics can contribute at three different levels: by enforcing PDE residuals on the final output, by constraining special \emph{channels} to lie in a divergence-free space, and by further incorporating physical biases through a \emph{Grad-Lapl Graph Convolution} acting on these special features.
+Finally, we evaluate the Mamba SSM from an accuracy point of view, and we compare the computational costs with respect to the Transformer-based architecture.\\

-We evaluate the proposed models and configurations on the two datasets characterized in Section \ref{sec:methods-data}.
+We evaluate the proposed models and configurations on the two datasets defined in Section \ref{sec:methods-data}.
 Separate trainings are performed on the two datasets.
-We have performed more tests and comparisons on the { \textit{\textsc{VESSEL}}} dataset as it is the most challenging.
-The { \textit{\textsc{CYLINDER}}} dataset represents a more classical benchmark.\\ We evaluate predictions using the standardized mean absolute error (SMAE) for the velocity magnitude (VM-SMAE) and the pressure (P-SMAE).
-The Total-SMAE is the sum of the two.
+We have performed more tests and comparisons on the { \textit{\textsc{VESSEL}}} dataset as it is the most challenging one, and closer to the real application we are aiming at.
+The { \textit{\textsc{CYLINDER}}} dataset represents a more classical benchmark.\\ We evaluate predictions with the standardized mean absolute error (SMAE) for the velocity magnitude (VM-SMAE) and pressure (P-SMAE).
+The Total-SMAE is the sum of the two SMAEs.
 We normalize by the standard deviation, as it provides a measure of the variability within the geometries.
-This metric is more informative for datasets characterized by heterogeneous or highly variable regions, such as the bifurcation areas for pressure.\\ For each graph $g$, let $y^{(g)}$ denote the true values and $\hat{y}^{(g)}$ the corresponding predictions.
+This metric is more informative for datasets characterized by heterogeneous or highly variable regions, such as the bifurcation areas for pressure.\\ For each graph $g$, let $y^{(g)}$ denote the ground truth values and $\hat{y}^{(g)}$ the corresponding predictions.
 The standardized mean absolute error (SMAE) is defined as the graph-wise mean absolute error, normalized by $\bar{\sigma}$, the average standard deviation computed across all graphs:

 These metrics are computed on the test set, which contains 700 samples for { \textit{\textsc{VESSEL}}} and 230 samples for { \textit{\textsc{CYLINDER}}}.\\

 We present qualitative visualizations and error maps for selected geometries from the { \textit{\textsc{VESSEL}}} and { \textit{\textsc{CYLINDER}}} datasets, where we compare different model configurations.
 About { \textit{\textsc{VESSEL}}}, in Figure~\ref{fig:trs_tr}, we compare the purely supervised version of { \textit{\textsc{GraphTransformer}}} with the one where mass conservation is enforced on the \emph{channels}; while in Figure~\ref{fig:ma_tr_pdemass}, there are comparisons between { \textit{\textsc{GraphMamba}}} and { \textit{\textsc{GraphTransformer}}}.
 We report the same comparison between the Mamba and Transformer network in Figure~\ref{fig:ma_tr_pdemass_cyl} for the { \textit{\textsc{CYLINDER}}} dataset.\\ Additional visualizations are reported in \ref{app2-addit-visualization}, in Figure \ref{fig-app2-ves} and Figure \ref{fig-app2-cyl}.\\